 I’m yet to find a module that lets the administrator handle the roles in a hierarchical way and I believe the reason for this is because Drupal does not implement the db_sql_rewrite function when pulling permissions.
 This means that no other modules can rewrite the query that Drupal uses when loading the permissions.
 Want this in your site??
 A module is on its way with it’s corresponding patch file.

 This just started development and it will be available in the community in a short time.
-But just so you know, this change has also been suggested for Drupal 7 tho I am not sure if its gonna be considered.
+But just so you know, this change has also been suggested for Drupal 7 tho I am not sure if its going to be considered.

 Download the Performance Tuning Drupal ebook.